pyserial/pyserial/documentation/pyserial_api.rst

             Returns an instance of :class:`bytes` when available (Python 2.6 and newer) and :class:`str` otherwise.

+        .. versionchanged:: 3.5
+            First argument was called ``terminator`` in previous versions.

     .. method:: write(data)

         :param data: Data to send.